Enhanced Kohn-Luttinger topological superconductivity in bands with nontrivial geometry: Resonance between Berry curvature and Cooper pairs angular momentum

 The above expression has an analytical form in terms of Bessel functions, which for odd channels relevant for intravalley pairing takes the form,

 The highest $T_c$ is given by $Bk_f^2$ corresponding to the maximal of Bessel functions, which is not the simple quantization condition for the total Berry flux enclosed in the Fermi surface, $B \pi k_f^2 = 2\pi n$, as one would naively expect.
-We can also make analytical progress in two other limiting cases, see the supplementary material for more detail.
+We can also make analytical progress in two other limiting cases as described in~\cite{SM}.

+{Eq.~\eqref{eq:lambda_resonance} can be understood as a resonance between mainly the Berry flux enclosed by Fermi surface in the normal state, and the Cooper pair wavefunction as follows.
+The superconducting wavefunction is given by } {where the prime superscript on the product indicates that every momentum pair $\{\bm k,-\bm k \}$ give only one factor in the product, $| 0 \rangle$ is the vacuum, and we drop the valley index from the creation operators as we only focus on intravalley pairing.
+Without loss of generality we take $u_{\bm k}$ to be real, but $v_{\bm k}$ can be complex.
+The expectation value of the energy for the superconducting state is given by